How to Start a Business in Delaware (Full Guide)

 • Sole Proprietorship – Sole proprietors don't file formation documents, but if using a trade name, they must register a DBA (Doing Business As) with their county, which usually costs $25–$50.

-You can serve as your own registered agent if you have a Delaware address, or hire a professional registered agent service for $100-$300 annually.
+Every Delaware business entity must maintain a registered agent with a physical Delaware address to receive legal documents and government correspondence.
+You can serve as your own registered agent if you have a Delaware address, or hire a professional service — most run $100–$300 per year.

 Step 4: Write an Operating Agreement